 - Pour vanilla, heavy whipping cream, and cotton candy syrup into the bowl and whisk until combined.

-- If using food coloring: Depending on the brand of cotton candy syrup you used, the mixture might already have a pink hue.
-If you'd like the ice cream to be pink, keep this in mind - you won't need to add much more pink food coloring to get your desired color.
+If using food coloring: Depending on the brand of cotton candy syrup you used, the mixture might already have a pink hue.
+If you'd like the ice cream to be pink, keep this in mind - you won't need to add much pink food coloring to get your desired color.
 If you'd like the ice cream to be another color than pink, don't worry - as pictured, I used blue food coloring, and only had to add a few drops to achieve a nice light blue color.
 No matter what color you're using, add the food coloring slowly (one drop at a time) and whisk thoroughly between each until the desired color is reached.
+Also, the hue of the cream should be a few shades darker than the color you'd like the final ice cream to be, as the whipped and frozen cream will appear lighter.
 TIP: If you're still worried how your chosen color will look, add a little bit of the cotton candy syrup and milk to a separate glass or bowl and test your food coloring with it.